The unit rectangle is a pulse of height 1 and width 1, centered at the origin:

 Fourier transform

-The rectangle and the sinc form one of the most-used pairs in the course:
+The rectangle and the sinc form one of the transform pairs that comes up constantly:

 A narrow rect (small ) has a wide sinc spectrum; a wide rect (large ) has a narrow sinc spectrum.
-This is the time-bandwidth tradeoff at its cleanest.
+This is the time-bandwidth tradeoff.

 Convolution with itself

-where is the unit triangle — a triangle of height 1 and base 2 centered at the origin.
-See that note for the derivation.
+where is the unit triangle, a triangle of height 1 and base 2 centered at the origin.
 By the convolution theorem, the Fourier transform of this identity gives as the spectrum of the triangle.